speakeasy-api/openapi-reference-documentation/README.md

 ### Info Object

 The document's `info` object contains information about the document including fields like `title`, `version`, `description` that help to identify the purpose and owner of the document.

-`TODO: Summarize how this is used by Speakeasy Generator`

 Example: